Too Much Body Fat in Adults (Obesity): What to Know

 What are the signs or symptoms?

-The main sign of this condition is having too much body fat.
+The main sign of obesity is having too much body fat.

 How is this diagnosed?

 Your BMI.
-If you are an adult with a BMI of 30 or higher, you are considered obese.
+An adult with a BMI of 30 or higher is obese.

 Your skinfold thickness.
 Your health care provider may gently pinch a fold of your skin and measure it.

-You may have other tests to check for underlying conditions.
+You may have other tests to check for other causes of obesity.

 How is this treated?

 Treatment for this condition often includes changing your lifestyle.
-Treatment may include some or all of the following:
+Treatment may include:

-Regular physical activity.
+Exercise.
 This may include activity that causes your heart to beat faster (aerobic exercise) and strength training.
-Work with your health care provider to design an exercise program that works for you.
+Work with your health care team to create a program that works for you.

-Medicine to help you lose weight if you are unable to lose one pound a week after six weeks of healthy eating and more physical activity.
+Medicine to help you lose weight.
+This may be used if you aren't able to lose one pound a week after 6 weeks of healthy eating and more exercise.

 - Surgery.
-Surgical options may include gastric banding and gastric bypass.
+This includes a gastric sleeve and gastric bypass.
 Surgery may be done if:

 You have a BMI of 40 or higher.

-You have life-threatening health problems related to obesity.
+You have serious health problems that are caused by obesity.

 Follow these instructions at home: